-CLICK HERE to read an open letter to the FBI agents that killed LaVoy Finicum.
+CLICK HERE to read about the Oregon State Police (OSP) officer that murdered LaVoy Finicum.

 Irwin Allen Schiff was a patriotic American tax protester.
 He was known for writing and promoting literature in which he claimed the income tax in the United States is illegally and unconstitutionally enforced.

 Mr. Schiff was born Feb.
 23rd 1928, the 8th child and only son of Jewish immigrants, who had crossed the Atlantic twenty years earlier in search of freedom.
 As a result of their hope and courage Mr. Schiff was fortunate to have been born into the freest nation in the history of the world.
 But when he passed away on Oct.
 16th, 2015 at the age of 87, a political prisoner of that same nation, legally blind and shackled to a hospital bed in a guarded room in intensive care, the free nation he was born into had itself died years earlier.